RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 $id = Sql::insert('user', $data);
 ```

-Should you have fields that you don't want PDO to perform binding on, like a "datetime_added" field which uses MySQL's `NOW()` function, then pass a third argument into `insert()` which is an array of "ignore" keys
+Passing a third argument into `insert()` will let the insert statement know which fields to "ignore" for the purposes of binding parameters:

 ```php
 $data = [